PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 }
 ```

+I'm not sure how many levels of abstractions this requires.
+It'll depend on how this maps to actual SQL.

-You could get correlation analysis for a funnel in a similar wway
+You could get correlation analysis for a funnel in a similar way:

 ```json
 {